-That’s why we’re going to highlight five sales enablement best practices, to help guide you when putting together your own sales enablement strategy.
+That’s why we’re going to highlight these five sales enablement best practices, to help guide you when putting together your own sales enablement strategy.

-1. Ensure your strategy is constantly evolving
+1. Ensure your sales enablement strategy is constantly evolving

 Regardless of what stage you’re at in the sales enablement process, one thing is certain; your sales enablement strategy should grow and evolve along with your company.